videoprocessing/videoprocessing.github.io/Papers/_posts/2022-09-01-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 7) D. Fourure, R. Emonet, E. Fromont, D. Muselet, A. Tremeau, and C. Wolf, “Residual conv-deconv grid network for semantic segmentation,” in 28th British Machine Vision Conference, 2017.

 8) D. P. Kingma and J. Ba, “Adam: A method for stochastic optimization,” arXiv preprint arXiv:1412.6980, 2014.

+9) K. He, X. Zhang, S. Ren, and J. Sun, “Deep residual learning for image recognition,” in Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp.&nbsp;770–778, 2016.